-The panda cory or the panda catfish is a South American species of catfish with a black and off-white coloration pattern similar to a giant panda.
-A generally peaceful, social fish, panda corys can be a good addition for a smaller, freshwater aquarium.
+The panda cory, or the panda catfish, is a South American species of catfish with a black and off-white coloration pattern similar to a giant panda.
+Generally peaceful and social, panda corys can be a good addition for a smaller freshwater aquarium.

 |Origin||Peru; Ucayali river system|